Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Discussion

-Our experiments demonstrate that the proposed model can effectively handle OOD scenarios.
-Compared with traditional approaches and the SOTA diffusion baseline DDS, our method better preserves fine structures and reduces artifacts.
-The superior generalizability of our framework can be attributed to its transformer-based architecture.
-Unlike U-Net diffusion models constrained by CNN inductive biases, transformers capture long-range dependencies, scale effectively with model size, and propagate correction signals across regions with varying reliability.
-This design not only improves reconstruction quality but also provides a pathway toward architectures with even lower inductive bias, such as Mamba~\cite{gu2023mamba}, which may further enhance flexibility and performance.
+The strong generalizability of CDPIR is partly attributable to its Transformer-based architecture.
+Compared with U-Net diffusion models that may be constrained by CNN inductive biases, Transformers capture long-range dependencies, scale effectively with model capacity, and propagate correction signals across regions with heterogeneous reliability.
+This design not only improves reconstruction fidelity but also provides a flexible foundation for exploring alternative inductive biases, such as state-space models like Mamba~\cite{gu2023mamba}, which introduce stronger sequential structure and may further improve efficiency in structured volumetric data.

+We also observe an asymmetric transfer effect in which training on \textbf{AAPM} can sometimes match or outperform training on \textbf{COCA} even when testing on \textbf{COCA}, as reflected by the AAPM$\rightarrow$COCA direction in Fig.~\ref{fig:ood_heatmaps}.
+This can be explained by dataset characteristics: COCA is centered on a cropped cardiac/chest region, which reduces field-of-view, limits anatomical variability, and provides fewer training slices in our split.
+In contrast, AAPM offers broader anatomical coverage, including more complete thoracic and abdominal structures, and a substantially larger training set with approximately $600+$ additional slices.
+Consequently, models trained on AAPM may learn a stronger and more transferable prior, leading to cases where Training AAPM$\rightarrow$Testing COCA matches or exceeds Training COCA$\rightarrow$Testing COCA in absolute PSNR.
+We include this clarification to avoid confusion when interpreting cross-domain results.

+Another active research direction explores implicit neural representations (INRs) and 3D Gaussian representations (3DGS) for tomographic reconstruction.
+INRs model volumetric data as continuous coordinate-based neural fields, such as SIREN or NeRF~\cite{sitzmann2020implicit,corona2022mednerf,shen2022nerp,kerbl20233d,li20253dgr,wu2025discretized}, while 3D Gaussian splatting represents scenes with learnable Gaussian primitives.
+These approaches can reconstruct a subject by directly optimizing the representation from its own measurements, thereby reducing reliance on cross-domain generalization.
+However, they typically require subject-specific optimization, dense or multi-view acquisitions, and substantial optimization time, which can limit applicability to sparse-view or time-critical clinical CT.
+In contrast, CDPIR learns a population-level diffusion prior that generalizes across scanners and protocols and embeds it into a physics-guided iterative loop for robust reconstruction.
+These paradigms are complementary, and future hybrid approaches may combine INR/3DGS parameterizations with diffusion-based priors to unify continuous spatial modeling and cross-domain generalization.